TheRealWolfick/templater-scripts-types/README.md

 modult.exports = userFunction;
 ```

+5. If you are using the moment interface, uncomment line 1 for types and autocomplete.
+6. Re-comment line 1 else templater will throw an error on trying to execute the script file

 This gives the correct suggestions to all templater functions with full jsdocs as per the plugin functions.